InfoSec Notes

 • msDS-GroupMSAMembership (PrincipalsAllowedToRetrieveManagedPassword): defines which security principal(s) can retrieve the gMSA password (in the msds-ManagedPassword attribute).
 It corresponds to a security descriptor, with principal(s) having the right to retrieve the gMSA password being granted the RIGHT_DS_READ_PROPERTY access control right.

-• msds-ManagedPassword: a MSDS-MANAGEDPASSWORD_BLOB that contains the gMSA's previous and current clear-text password, as well the expiration timers of the current password.
+• msds-ManagedPassword: a that contains the gMSA's previous and current clear-text password, as well the expiration timers of the current password.
 The msds-ManagedPassword attribute is a constructed attribute, calculated by a (writable) Domain Controller upon each query using the Key Distribution Services (KDS) root key and the key identifiers.

 • msDS-ManagedPasswordId and ms-DS-ManagedPasswordPreviousId: contain the key identifier used to compute, respectively, the current and previous password of the gMSA.